quixio/quix-streams/docs/windowing.md

 ### Calculate multiple aggregations at once using "reduce"

+Aggregation via `reduce` provides a lot of flexibility.
+It allows to define a custom windowed aggregation using two components:
+- an **"initializer"** function - to initialize an aggregated window state when the first message comes into the window. **The "initializer" is called only once when the window is created.**
+- a **"reducer"** function - to combine an aggregated window state with new data. **The "reducer" is called only for the second and following incoming values.**

+With `reduce()`, you can define a very wide range of aggregations, such as:
+- Aggregating over multiple message fields at once
+- Using multiple message fields to create a single aggregate
+- Aggregating multiple metrics for the same value

+Example:
 ```python
 from datetime import timedelta

 sdf = app.dataframe(...)

 def initializer(value: dict) -> dict: